 Rather than raise spending and taxes, the approach should be all about how to limit both, and begin to take a long term view of bringing the way the state delivers certain services - and education is chief among them - into a 21st century reality.
 The legislature came up with a few tentative but potentially useful ideas on reining in the costs of education, such as lowering the threshold whereby a school district places itself in the penalty zone when its spending rises too far above a statewide norm.
-Much more is needed than that, of course.
-What we need is a full-blown, comprehensive approach.
-It should be one of the top issues on the gubernatorial campaign trail next year.
-Our expectation is that it will still get mired down in outdated rhetoric around the myth of local control.

 Meanwhile, speaking of taxes, let's look at the one measure that's already locked in - the widely unpopular, but in our view unfortunately necessary, gasoline and diesel tax.

 As many already know, this tax hike became necessary because ironically, fuel conservation measures have worked too well.
 People are driving more fuel efficient vehicles, and consuming less gasoline, at least here in Vermont.
 Globally, that may be another story, and more on that in a minute.
 Maintaining roads and bridges is essential, and for the short run, the nearly 6 cent increase in the tax on gas, plus a 2 cent increase in tax on diesel fuel, was about the only way to go, unless forgoing some $60 million in matching federal highway funds was somehow considered responsible (It isn't).
 Clearly though, it isn't going to work to go to this well year after year.
 Another way will have to be found - along with using transportation money for transportation purposes - to keep roads and bridges maintained.